udaysh134/fluix/docs/dev-reports.md

 - Added sections for overview, current progress, vision, demo preview, and team info.
 - Documented implemented backend systems, upcoming goals, and concept UI layout.
 - Added badges below "**Fluix**" title in `README.md` for readability and ease of access of information.
+- Yazdan completed the search function code for,  the bot to fetch answers to users questions

 ## 🗞️ <font color="#e36c09">Oct 15, 2025 - Wednesday</font>